 States of this map and rarity

 The first state of this map is dated 1626, but it as published in 1627 as part of Speed’s atlas, A Prospect of the most Famous Parts of the World.
 The map is known to have four distinct states.
-The present example is a fourth state and was part of the final edition of Speed's atlas, published in 1676.
+The present example is a first state; George Humble's imprint is located near the figure of Aire.

 The second state is dated 1651 and George Humble’s name has been replaced by his son’s, William Humble’s.

 The third state, issued by the Rea Brothers, bore their imprint and kept the date of 1651.
 Most of the Rea impressions perished in the Great Fire of London (1666).